SheerPower® 4GL

 struc_expr Structure expression.

-sub A SheerPower subprogram.
+sub A Sheerpower subprogram.

 target The target point of a branch statement.
 The target can be either a program line number, an alphanumeric label, or a ROUTINE statement.